 Heath et al. (2001) tracked eight male alpacas through Alabama summers and found that unshorn animals' morning rectal temperatures correlated with ambient temperature at r = 0.612 (P = 0.014).
 They ride the heat curve straight into hyperthermia.
 Shorn animals decoupled: their core temperatures stayed flat while ambient rose, and their medial-thigh surface temperatures sat 0.9°C cooler in the morning and 1.6°C cooler in the afternoon than the unshorn group.

-The 15°C night-time floor exists because shearing strips the animal's primary defence against cold loss.
+Shearing also strips the animal's primary defence against cold loss, so a freshly-shorn alpaca is genuinely vulnerable for the first week or two.
 A 2010 study from the Italian Apennines at 300 metres' altitude documented freshly-shorn alpacas dropping to morning rectal temperatures as low as 35.10°C when nights cooled too quickly.
-The animals showed no clinical signs of distress at that depressed temperature - alpacas have an unusually wide thermal-neutrality zone - but the margin to fatal hypothermia narrows fast at higher altitudes, and there is no benefit to operating closer to it than necessary.
+The animals showed no clinical signs of distress at that depressed temperature - alpacas have an unusually wide thermal-neutrality zone - but at higher altitudes the margin to fatal hypothermia narrows fast.
+The lesson is not to wait for warm nights before shearing - in cool temperate climates that delays you straight into summer heat - but to shear on schedule and buffer the cold with lightweight coats and a draft-free barn until the fleece begins to regrow.

-Both thresholds in mind, the practical question becomes: when does my zone hit the safe transition window?
+With the heat deadline in mind, the practical question becomes: when does my zone hit the safe shearing window?

 Once a year, every year.
 Alpacas were selectively bred in the Andean highlands for fleece dense enough to keep them alive at 4,000 metres - and unlike sheep, they do not shed.
 Without a shearer, last year's fleece is still on the animal twelve months later, accumulating until thermoregulation fails.